VeryGoodOpenSource/flame_behaviors/docs/conventions/coding-conventions.md

 A behavior is allowed to have its own components for adding extra functionality related to the behavior.
 For example, a behavior that makes an entity jump could have a `TimerComponent` to ensure that the entity can only jump once every 0.5 seconds.
 And that behavior can also use a `KeyboardHandler` mixin to listen for the jump key to trigger the jump.
-But any logic that is not related to the behavior should not be in the behavior.
+Any logic that is not related to the behavior should not be in the behavior.

 #### Examples